ember-learn/guides-source/guides/v2.16.0/tutorial/deploying.md

 [Surge.sh](http://surge.sh/) allows you to publish any folder to the web for free.
 To deploy an Ember application you can simply deploy the folder produced by `ember build`.

-You will need to have the surge cli tool installed:
+You will need to have the Surge CLI tool installed:

 ```bash
 npm install -g surge